What is Zero Depreciation Policy?

 The below-mentioned factors are as follows –

-- As the whole vehicle is insured by the insurance company, so it becomes a habit for the owners to always raise a claim even with a single scratch.
+- As the insurance company insures the whole vehicle, so it becomes a habit for the owners to always raise a claim even with a single scratch.
 So to avoid this, the number of claims is restricted to a certain quantity per year.
-So now the owners will be more careful with the claims and will act responsibly.
+So now, the owners will be more careful with the claims and will act responsibly.